-That makes things a bit more interesting, because almost all of the positive research appeared to be done during winter, when URTIs are typically more common.
+That makes things a bit more interesting.
+Almost all of the positive research appeared to be done during winter, which is when URTIs are typically more common.

 The overall body of evidence is in favour of probiotics and immunity.
 If you wanted to only use them during specific times though, it makes more sense to use them for these purposes during winter than summer.

-Beyond that it also makes sense to time it so that it lines up with intense training loads, since the impact is likely less significant during periods of time with lower training loads.
+Beyond that, it also makes sense to time it so that it lines up with intense training loads.
+The impact is likely less significant during periods of time with lower training loads.